The power supply unit (PSU) of a computer is its most vital component

 The power requirement of my workstation is an estimated 275W.
 It uses a quality 350W unit made by Corsair, which leaves 75W of overhead.
 That is fine if the PSU is a quality unit.
 However, a cheap 400W or even 500W unit would probably be inadequate.

 In short, always make sure that your desktop PC has a brand-name quality PSU, such as one made by Corsair or any other brand-name manufacturer of quality units.

 If, say, you buy a 1000W quality PSU and your system can only draw a maximum of 650W – if all of its components are in use at once – you have 350W of overhead that won’t ever be put to use.
 The system will not draw 1000W just because it is available, only the amount of power it needs, so you can never buy a power supply that is too powerful.

 Some of the settings of the Enermax Power Supply calculator explained

 Nvidia and AMD are the two major manufacturers of graphics cards.
-SLI/CF for the graphics card in the power calculator stands for Nvidia’s and AMD’s SLI and CrossFire technology, respectively, that makes running multiple pairs of graphics cards in tandem possible, so you only select it if your PC uses more than one graphics card that are set to use that technology.
-FB DIMM for the RAM memory is only selected if the computer is using fully-buffered memory.
+SLI/CF for the graphics card in the power calculator stands for Nvidia’s and AMD’s SLI and CrossFire technology, respectively, that makes running multiple pairs of graphics cards in tandem possible.
+So you only select it if your PC uses more than one graphics card that use that technology.
+You only FB DIMM for the RAM memory if the computer is using fully-buffered memory.

 Most computers use normal or unbuffered memory.You can use the free CPU-Z and Speccy tools to identify the RAM memory.
 Look under the SPD tab in CPU-Z to find out what the part number is of every installed DIMM module.
 Looking up the part number on the web will tell you if it is unbuffered or buffered.